Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 One category where we see deals year after year is White Sales.
 Retail lore has it that White Sales originated at Wanamaker’s in Philadelphia, PA.
 The founder, John Wanamaker, offered sales on bed linens – which were mostly white at the time – to generate some business during a typically slow time.

 Other categories that are worth looking at in January fall under “New Year/New You,” in keeping with the New Year’s resolutions that many of us make.
-Think fitness apparel and equipment, gym memberships, wellness-related products, etc.
+There will be sales on fitness apparel and equipment, gym memberships, subscription-based fitness apps, wellness-related products, etc.

 What To Buy In February

-With February comes Valentine’s Day and President’s Day.
+With February, comes Valentine’s Day and President’s Day.
 Prior to Valentine’s Day, we’ll see plenty of gift-related deals, including jewelry, fragrances, and chocolate.
+Anything specifically Valentine’s-themed will be priced to move the closer you get to the holiday.

 This is one of the few times during the year that we see widespread jewelry deals, so if even if you’re planning to purchase a jewelry gift for a special occasion later in year, it’s worth taking a peek.